recursehex/Hybrid/docs/type-system.md

 ### Type Compatibility Rules

-1. **Same type operations**: Operations between values of the same type are always allowed
+1. **Same type operations**: Operations between values of the same type are always allowed.
-2. **Automatic integer to float promotion**: Integer types can be promoted to floating-point types in mixed arithmetic
+2. **Automatic integer to float promotion**: Integer types promote to floating-point types in mixed arithmetic.
-3. **Explicit casting required**: Different sized integers require explicit casting (e.g., `short + int` requires casting)
+3. **Automatic integer widening**: Different sized integers widen toward the larger operand (with correct sign/zero extension) inside comparisons and arithmetic.
+Narrowing assignments still require explicit casts.
-4. **Bool isolation**: `bool` cannot be converted to or from any other type, even with explicit casting
+4. **Signed/unsigned comparisons**: Signed and unsigned integers compare like ordinary numbers; Hybrid inserts the necessary zero or sign extension before evaluating the predicate.
-5. **Literal constants**: Integer literals are automatically sized to fit the target type with range checking
+5. **Bool isolation**: `bool` cannot be converted to or from any other type, even with explicit casting.
-6. **Sign handling**: Casting between signed and unsigned types uses proper sign/zero extension
+6. **Literal constants**: Integer literals are automatically sized to fit the target type with range checking.

 ### Examples